zimle/notes/mark.md

 ## Personal

 I personally do not aim primary for synching my notes (projects may!) with confluence and regard this only as a service.
-Therfore, I
+Therefore, I

 - aim to reduce the necessary "html tags" by using cli flags as much as possible (e.g. `--title-from-h1` replaces `<!-- Title: <title> -->`)
 - transform the original data into separate folder with necessary "html tags"